japila-books/apache-spark-internals/docs/rdd/ReliableRDDCheckpointData.md

 Done checkpointing RDD [id] to [cpDir], new parent is RDD [id]
 ----

-doCheckpoint is part of the xref:rdd:RDDCheckpointData.adoc#doCheckpoint[RDDCheckpointData] abstraction.
+doCheckpoint is part of the rdd:RDDCheckpointData.md#doCheckpoint[RDDCheckpointData] abstraction.